 Topics Map > Operating Systems > Windows

-UW-Milwaukee uses Microsoft Endpoint Configuration Manager as its systems management solution for Windows that includes many features including patch management for endpoint devices and servers, software packaging and distribution, and hardware and software inventory.
+UW-Milwaukee uses Microsoft Configuration Manager as its systems management solution for Windows 10 that includes many features including patch management for endpoint devices, software packaging and distribution, and hardware and software inventory.

-UW-Milwaukee uses this software to protect University issued endpoints from exploitation of software vulnerabilities and improve overall network security for campus.
+UW-Milwaukee uses this software to protect University-issued endpoints from exploitation of software vulnerabilities and improve overall network security for campus.
 Microsoft and other software publishers regularly release updates to their software to address security vulnerabilities, fix bugs, and add new features.
 CTS deploys updates to managed desktops and laptops beginning on the Wednesday following the second Tuesday of each month.
-There are other updates that do not follow a set pattern like Microsoft’s scheduled updates, for those updates we deploy them for installation when they are available and force the installation on the following Wednesday 10 PM.
+There are other updates that do not follow a set pattern like Microsoft’s scheduled updates.
+For those updates, CTS deploys them for installation when they are available and forces the installation on the following Wednesday 10 PM.

 When a “software update (required change)” is available, a pop-up will appear stating “Software Changes are required by your IT department,” like so:

 Clicking the pop-up will open Software Center’s “software changes” summary.